OurcartEng/receipt-scanner-android-demo/README.md

    - Bitmap

 ## 🟢 Validation of receipts
 It requires ML model that needs to be downloaded.
-First run `preValidationInit` early so it can check and download the model, then check is the model is present with `getPreValidationStatus` and run the validation with `validateReceipt`.
+First run `preValidationInit` early so it can check and download the model, then check if the model is present with `getPreValidationStatus` and if it is, run the validation with `validateReceipt`.
 - ### ReceiptScanner.preValidationInit
   Method that will update/download ML model used in validation, it will not block ability to validate on a old version of ML model, it is suggested to run this method early during startup of application.
   - #### Input:
     - **context** (_Context_)
     - **requireWifi** (_boolean_) - if `true` the update/download will only be performed when WIFI on enabled, and on Error will be executed with `WifiDisabledException`
-    - **onModelAvailable** (_Consumer&lt;Boolean>_)(_Optional_) - Callback executed when updated if performed successfully or if it is not needed.
+    - **onModelAvailable** (_Consumer&lt;Boolean>_)(_Optional_) - Callback executed when updated is performed successfully or if it is not needed.
 It gets a boolean value that indicates has model been updated or not.
     - **onError** (_Consumer&lt;Exception>_)(_Optional_) - Callback executed when error occurred.
   - #### Output:
     - void